MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 There are two options:

-1. Go to Settings > Home screen > Clock and enable "Favorites".
-This will display the first row of pinned items as part of the clock widget.
+1. Enable Settings > Home screen > Dock.

 2. Scroll down to the end of the widgets list, select "Edit widgets" > "Add widget" > "Favorites" to add